aws-samples/sample-aws-security-incident-response-integrations/documentation/EXTENDING_INTEGRATIONS.md

 ### Step 1: Workspace Analysis

-Start by having your AI assistant analyze the existing codebase:
+Start by having your AI assistant analyze the existing codebase.
+Below is an example prompt on how to carry this out.

 ```
-Analyze the workspace structure and identify all components related to [existing integration] to understand the integration patterns used in this AWS Security Incident Response solution.
+Analyze the workspace structure and identify all components related to [existing integration] to understand the
+integration patterns used in this AWS Security Incident Response solution.
 ```

 #### ServiceNow vs Jira